2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire on Moms Against Police Brutality | July 18th

-A group of women calling themselves Moms Against Police Brutality locked arms in the street.
+A group of women calling themselves Moms Against Police Brutality locked arms in the street (3rd and Main).
 Federal officers shove the women and throw a flashbang which explodes at their feet.
 One of the moms assaulted is pregnant.

 tags: less-lethal, pregnant, protester, shove, stun-grenade

 id: or-portland-98

-geolocation:
+geolocation: 45.5156595,-122.6769109

 **Links**